OIDA-JHU/oida-image-extraction/README.md

 ## Introduction
 These set of scripts: `process_files.py`, `filter_files.py`, and `dedup_images.py` are part of the first stage of the OIDA Image Collection data pipeline.
-They can be run independently, but are designed to process the images from Excel and Powerpoint documents in the Opioid Internet Document Archive and be prepared, analyzed, and curated by researchers.
+These scripts be run independently, but are designed to work together in preparing images for the OIDA Image Collection AI/ML and image curation.

-The steps below are what have been run on the initial Image Collection and are the recommended steps if replicating this process is needed.
+The steps below are what have been run on the initial Image Collection and are the recommended steps if replicating this part of the data pipeline is needed.
 The output from the previous step will be the input of the following step.

-1) Extract Images: Executing the script `scripts/process_files.py` all images will be extracted from the documents provided.
+1) Extract Images: Executing the script `scripts/process_files.py` will extract images from the documents that are provided as input.
-2) Filter Images: Executing the script `scripts/filter_files.py` will select only the images with the provided arguments.
+2) Filter Images: Executing the script `scripts/filter_files.py` will select only the images within the provide input.
 3) Deduplication: Executing the script `scripts/dedup_images.py` will remove duplicate images based on a MD5 file hash.
 Running this step after filtering will improve overall performance as this step is more time-consuming than filtering.
 **NOTE** There is an important step that is added in the deduplication phase which is the assignment of a UUID for an image.
 If adding new images to the collection, partial loading will need to be implemented in the deduplication.
+It is recommended to run this step last for performance reasons and because of the UUID assignment.

 ## Image Extraction
 The script `scripts/process_files.py` in this repository can be used to extract images from Powerpoint and Excel files in both the older "CFB" Microsoft format, and the newer XML-based format (typically distinguished by an additional "x",